 Some Bachelor's programmes select their students themselves.
-This is the case when a programme can only admit a limited number of students, while the number of applications is far higher.
+This is the case when a programme can only admit a limited number of students, while the number of applications is (far) higher.
 Some programmes also work with an educational concept such as the international classroom and, therefore, only want students who are both enthusiastic about the concept and suitable.
-The criteria and procedure are stipulated in the Course and Examination Regulations.
+The criteria and procedure are stipulated in the Course and Examination Regulations of the concerning programme.